Marine Corps Scholarship Foundation: Scholarship

+As of March 2026, the scholarship foundation has awarded more than 55,000 scholarships, valued at over $200 million.

 Special Commitments

 Through its "Heroes Tribute for Children of the Fallen" and "Heroes Tribute for Children of the Wounded" scholarship programs, the Scholarship Foundation has made special commitments to the sons and daughters of Marines and Navy Corpsmen whose parent has been killed or wounded in combat.

 Leadership

-The Chairman of the Scholarship Foundation's Board of Directors is Lieutenant General George J. Trautman III USMC (Ret.).
-Lieutenant General Robert R. Ruark USMC (Ret.) has served as the President and CEO of the Scholarship Foundation since 2017.
-Lieutenant General Stephen G. Olmstead served as Chairman of the Scholarship Foundation's in 1990s.
+The Chairman of the Scholarship Foundation's Board of Directors is Lieutenant General George W. Smith Jr., USMC (Ret).
+Lieutenant Colonel Ted Probert USMC (Ret) serves as President and CEO of the company.

-Location

-The Marine Corps Scholarship Foundation is located in Alexandria, Virginia.